karlalopez/Authentise-Store/README.md

 www.authentise.com

-This is an example of very simple example of an e-commerce website to sell designs for 3D printing using Authentise design streaming.
+This is a very simple example of an e-commerce website to sell designs for 3D printing using Authentise design streaming.

 It's a work in progress, has a lot of restrictions and is meant to be a starting point for people building their own stores.